 Every third Monday in January, the nation celebrates civil rights icon Rev. Dr. Martin Luther King Jr. — including Google!
 The web giant has honored the activist every year since 2006 (and once in 2003) with an annual Google Doodle homepage tribute.
-Today's doodle, by artist Ekua Holmes, features a collage-style graphic of Dr. King standing in Selma alongside supporters such as wife Coretta Scott King.
-Selma is the site of the famed Selma to Montgomery voting rights march in 1965, and the subject of the Oscar-nominated film in theaters now.
+In 2015, the doodle by artist Ekua Holmes featured a collage-style graphic of Dr. King standing in Selma alongside supporters such as wife Coretta Scott King (see it above).
+Selma is the site of the famed Selma to Montgomery voting rights march in 1965, and the subject of the Oscar-nominated film that hit theaters in 2015.

-There are more milestones civil rights milestones ahead, as Dr. King's famed "I Have a Dream" speech, delivered on the steps of the Lincoln Memorial in 1963, celebrates its 52nd anniversary this year.
+There are more civil rights milestones ahead, such as Dr. King's famed "I Have a Dream" speech, delivered on the steps of the Lincoln Memorial in 1963.
 Honor one of the nation's most iconic activists by taking a look at Martin Luther King-inspired Google Doodles through the years.